cortexproject/cortex/docs/guides/ingesters-with-wal.md

 There are 2 ways to do it, with the latter being a fallback option.

 **First option**
-Consider you have 4 ingesters `ingester-0 ingester-1 ingester-2 ingester-3` and you want to scale down to 2 ingesters, the ingesters which will be shutdown according to statefulset rules are `ingester-2 ingester-3`.
+Consider you have 4 ingesters `ingester-0 ingester-1 ingester-2 ingester-3` and you want to scale down to 2 ingesters, the ingesters which will be shutdown according to statefulset rules are `ingester-3` and then `ingester-2`.

 Hence before actually scaling down in Kubernetes, port forward those ingesters and hit the [`/shutdown`](https://github.com/cortexproject/cortex/pull/1746) endpoint.
 This will flush the chunks and shut down the ingesters (while also removing itself from the ring).